OniroAI/MonoDepth-PyTorch/README.md

  - 'augment_parameters':lowest and highest values for gamma, lightness and color respectively'
  - 'print_images'
  - 'print_weights'
+<p> Optionally after initialization we can load pretrained model via load model

-<p>After that calling train() on Model class object starts training process
+<p>After that calling train() on Model class object starts training process.
+<p>Also it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters as argparse arguments.

+## Pretrained model

+One of our pretrained models which showed best results may be downloaded from [here](https://my.pcloud.com/publink/show?code=XZdFzu7ZfCAEf0uj8zRhDrBsjuEoeSo2QXak).

 ## Testing
-Example of testing can be find in Monodepth notebook.
+Example of testing can be find in [Monodepth](Monodepth.ipynb) notebook.

 Model class from main_monodepth_pytorch.py should be initialized with following params (as easydict) for testing:
  - 'data_dir': path to the dataset folder